ncoop57/datasets/datasets/code_clippy/README.md

 ### Dataset Curators

-Nathan Coooper and more coming soon!
+Nathan Coooper and Erfan Hossami and Arun Raja and more coming soon!

 ### Licensing Information